 Who is required to apply to lease a shellfish plat?

 The commercial cultivation of molluscan shellfish for human consumption, such as oysters, is declared to be an agricultural activity subject to the regulatory authority of the Oregon Department of Agriculture (ODA).
 Where commercial cultivation of shellfish is proposed on state-owned tidelands, the interested party must apply to lease these state-owned lands through ODA (ORS 622.210-220).
+If the plat is not on state-owned lands you must contact the local land use authority.

 Although molluscan shellfish include scallops in any form (except if the final product is the shucked adductor muscle only), and all species of oysters, clams, and mussels—only oysters can be cultivated on shellfish leases unless the lease was in effect on or before June 1st, 1997.
 If a lease was in effect prior to this date, then the lease holder may apply to grow clams or mussels on that lease.
 This application must comply with ORS 622.230 and be accompanied by a non-refundable fee of $250.